boltex/leointeg/README.md

 - File generating 'at' nodes that show their derived line number instead of the body-pane's line number (Also reproducing xcc-nodes behaviour)

+- Choosing between communicating using stdIn/out, or remotely over tcp, through a REST api or websockets.
+(Communication consists of simple JSON data)

 ## Extension Settings

 - Option to either focus on body pane or keep focus in outline when a tree node is selected (May help for keyboard navigation)

+- Control the visibility of the outline pane in the explorer view

+- Show additional context menu item : "Open on the side" for tree node's body to open beside current body pane

 - Number of milliseconds to wait when debouncing after body text modifications are detected (for performance tuning)

-- Settings for communicating either locally, via stdIn/out, and remotely over tcp, through a REST api or websockets.
-(Communication consists of simple JSON data)

 ---